pavelgj/genkit/py-api-proposal.md

 print(response)
 ```

-### Question: should we allow multiple named vars for flows?
+### Question: should we allow multiple named args for flows?

 Ex: